-The new quadrangle was designed by Richard Maude, who had previously worked on Canterbury Quad at St. John’s College, and its foundation stone was laid on 17 April 1634.
+The new quadrangle was designed by Richard Maude, who had previously worked on Canterbury Quad at St. John’s College, and who would go on to design the Second Quad at Jesus College, and its foundation stone was laid on 17 April 1634.

 The west range containing Staircases I-III, was built first because we did not need to demolish any of the existing structures.
 This range was finished in 1635, and work then started on the north range, facing the High Street, with its tower.
 This range was finished in 1637.

 In 1639 work began on the south range, with the Hall and the Chapel, but, just as their outer walls had been finished, disaster struck when civil war broke out in England in 1642 and all building work had to stop.